 NVIDIA-powered Data Science Workstations help OEMs and leading data science software providers meet the growing demand for GPU-accelerated data science capabilities and offer powerful new options to customers conducting AI-based exploration

-Dual, high-end Quadro RTX GPUs, comprising dual Quadro RTX 8000 and 6000 GPUs, uses the NVIDIA NVLink® interconnect technology and provides up to 260 teraflops of computing performance and 96GB of memory.
+Dual, high-end Quadro RTX GPUs, comprising dual Quadro RTX 8000 and 6000 GPUs, use the NVIDIA NVLink® interconnect technology and provide up to 260 teraflops of computing performance and 96GB of memory.
 This also provides the capacity and frequency range to manage extensive datasets, computations, and graphics.

-The NVIDIA Tensor Core GPUs work with cuDNN, cuML, and TensorRT for efficient AI-based procedures.
-Moreover, the CUDA-X AI can be merged with deep learning structures like TensorFlow, PyTorch and MXNet, and cloud platforms like AWS, Microsoft Azure and Google Cloud.
+The NVIDIA Tensor Core GPUs work with cuDNN, call, and TensorRT for efficient AI-based procedures.
+Moreover, the CUDA-X AI can be merged with deep learning structures like TensorFlow, PyTorch, and MXNet, and cloud platforms like AWS, Microsoft Azure, and Google Cloud.

-Moreover, partnering with Anaconda Inc., NVIDIA would provide Anaconda Distribution that can permit data scientists to perform Python/R, data science, AI and machine learning.
+Moreover, by partnering with Anaconda Inc., NVIDIA would provide Anaconda Distribution that can permit data scientists to perform Python/R, data science, AI, and machine learning.